-- a) Besides oversight by the Board, monitoring of compliance and AML/CFT function is assigned as term of reference to one of the Management Committees responsible for risk and control; - b) The compliance officer, as well as persons appointed to assist him, have timely access to all customer records and other relevant information, which they may require to discharge their functions; - c) Adequate staff is posted for carrying out CDD besides system based and/or otherwise monitoring and reporting of CTRs/STRs; - d) Procedures are incorporated to record and maintain a database of: - account opening cases rejected by compliance or central account opening units, - II. the cases where customers' risk ratings recommended by business units were challenged or revised; and - III. the cases where accounts were closed based on ML/TF risks; - e) Employees are not be assigned unrealistic business targets and conflicting roles; - f) Appropriate strategies are devised to ensure provision of safe and smooth banking services; and
+- a) Besides oversight and monitoring of ML/TF/PF risks posed to the entity, the Board shall also be responsible for ensuring that entity has implemented effective AML/CFT controls (preventive measures) including Targeted Financial Sanctions (TFS) related to TF & PF, STR/CTR.
+The board shall delegate oversight and monitoring function to any of the board sub-committees preferably Board Risk Management Committee (BRMC) or Board Audit Committee (BAC) and Compliance Risk Management Committee (CRMC), which has been constituted in compliance of SBP's 'Guidelines on Compliance Risk Management;' - b) The compliance officer, as well as persons appointed to assist him, have timely access to all customer records and other relevant information, which they may require to discharge their functions; - c) Adequate staff is posted for carrying out CDD besides system based and/or otherwise monitoring and reporting of CTRs/STRs; - d) Procedures are incorporated to record and maintain a database of: - I. account opening cases rejected by compliance or central account opening units, - II. the cases where customers' risk ratings recommended by business units were challenged or revised; and - III. the cases where accounts were closed based on ML/TF risks; - e) Employees are not be assigned unrealistic business targets and conflicting roles; - Appropriate strategies are devised to ensure provision of safe and smooth banking services; and

 - g) Regular assessment is undertaken to evaluate: - I. Adequacy of compliance function's working strength; and - II.
-Deficiency if any, observed.
+Deficiency, if any, observed should be addressed on priority basis.